tendermint/spec/rfc/005-soft-chain-upgrades.md

 ## Method 1: Multi Data Structure Support

-This would require Tendermint to support all prior block protocol version.
+This would require Tendermint to support all prior block protocol version since the last hard fork.
 This would be done by somehow finding what the version of the structure is and processing it accordingly.
 This mimics a similar design model to the Cosmos SDK where all legacy code is stored in the repository and conditionals are used to indicate how messages are processed.

 One could imagine a directory structure for each module as
 such: